-Endarterectomy for 50% to 60% or More Stenosis Without Symptoms
+Endarterectomy for 50% or More Stenosis Without Symptoms

 WebMD Medical Reference from Healthwise

 This information is not intended to replace the advice of a doctor.

 Healthwise disclaims any liability for the decisions you make based on this